charlie-grayson/WBA/python/pc_setup.md

 2. Upgrade pip

 To upgrade PIP in Windows you will need to open the Windows Command Prompt App (search for "cmd").
-Type/copy the command below in the command line
+Type/copy the command below in the command line, , where ">" represents the windows prompt and should not be copied.

 ```
 >py -m pip install --upgrade pip